heniveress/VolunteerVerse/README.md

 * **Event acceptance notifications:** Users receive notifications when their application for an event is accepted.
 * **Review notifications:** Users receive notifications when a review is written about them (volunteer) or their event (organization).

+**Participation documentation:**

+* **Participation certificates:** After participating in a volunteer event, users can download a document from their profile page.
+This document precisely details their involvement, including the event name, date(s) of participation, and total hours contributed.

 ---

 ## Technologies used